speedcom/speedcom.github.io/_posts/2017-07-04-justindb-multi-datacenter-replication.markdown

 * **Primary** cluster (sometimes called **Source**) - the one that sends replica to other one,
 * **Secondary** cluster (sometimes called **Sink**) - the one data is replicated to; it usually is deployed in different geo-region or Datacenter

 We can establish bidirectional replication as well when cluster plays both role to other clusters.
-In our final scenario however (for the sake of the simplicity) we will keep to simpler version (one direction of sending replicas) where **e24cloud will act as a primary and Scaleway as a secondary one** (e24cloud ---> Scaleway).
+In our final scenario however (for the sake of the simplicity) we will keep to simpler version (one direction of sending replicas) where **e24cloud will act as a Primary and Scaleway as a Secondary one** (e24cloud ---> Scaleway).

 ![][multi-cluster-replication]

 *Green arrow represents user's request.
 Red arrows represent all replica creation within cluster.
-Blue arrow represents replicated PUT.*
+Blue arrow represents multi cluster replication.*

 This is how it goes:
 1. We make a negotation process between two clusters so they are aware to each other.